newbie1229/Data-Engineering-Zoomcamp-2025-Homework/module_1_homework/README.md

     import pip
     pip.__version__
 ```
--> The answer is 24.3.1
+> The version is 24.3.1

 ## Question 2

-The hostname is db and the port is 5432, the answer is db:5432
+> The hostname is db and the port is 5432, so the answer is db:5432

 ## Question 3 - sums up
 > Prepare postgres